asymmetric-effort/crsce/docs/Gpu/Abstract/Gpu-Emulator.md

 * Initialize the target GPU internal state.
 For the emulator this means launching the child process which emulates the hardware GPU.
 * The constructor will detect the current process PID (parentPid) and launch a child process as the GPU emulator.
-  These PIDs will be used to setup IPC Communications between parent and child.
+  These PIDs will be used to set up IPC Communications between parent and child.

 ## Destructor